Nevah5/m324-devops/README.md

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`
 - `AWS_SESSION_TOKEN`
+- `GH_PAT` (used to push a tag)

-You can find those credentials in the learner lab here:
+You can find the AWS credentials in the learner lab here:

 ![AWS Credentials](./images/aws-credentials.png)

 > [!IMPORTANT]
 > The credentials will change every time you start the lab.
 So you will need to update the credentials in the GitHub secrets.

+For the GitHub PAT (Personal Access Token), navigate into the settings and then create a new fine-grained token.
+Select the Repository and under `Repository permissions` set the `Contents` set it to `read and write`.
+After creating, copy the token and paste it into the created secret.

 ### Environments